Borneo Wavehunters at WaveHunterAsia

-White Water Rafting is a “must do” activity if you are staying a few days in the vicinity of Kota Kinabalu.
-As a result, the Borneo Wavehunters had been on our agenda from the very beginning of the trip, and we were lucky enough to experience it.
+White Water Rafting is a “must do” activity if you are staying a few days in Borneo in the vicinity of Kota Kinabalu.
+As a result, the Borneo Wavehunters had been on our agenda from the very beginning of our planned trip to Malaysia, and we were lucky enough to experience it.

 I say “lucky” because these excursions are very dependent on both the weather and train availability.
 The train is the only practical way of getting up to the embarkation point on the Padas river, and sometimes due to breakdowns or company politics there are no connections.

 We arranged our trip via the staff at the Tempurung Seaside Lodge in Kuala Penyu.
 Most people however start from Kota Kinabalu city and transfer to Beaufort Railway Station – around a 2-hour journey.

 Since we were already in the area, the Lodge arranged for a taxi to take us directly to Beaufort station around 07:00 am.
 There we were introduced to Ash – a cool guy from Borneo Wavehunters who was to manage our day out, and guide us down the river.

 From the quaint Beaufort railway station, we took an old-fashioned steam train through picturesque countryside up into the interior (about 2 hours, following the river – its the only way up).

 Half-way up at a place called Halogilat the track was damaged, which means we actually had to take 2 trains – one on either side of the damaged area, and walk over some rough ground between the two.

 This makes the trip somewhat longer, but its a beautiful area, so certainly no problem for us.
 However, this does impact on the rafting company business, preventing them from offering more than 1 trip per day.

 After around 2 hours in total from Beaufort, we arrived at Pangi Station, where we disembarked.